-4.4.2 Propbank changes
+3.4.2 Propbank changes

 After the changes are made to the Treebank, the Propbank annotation was realigned with the Treebank.
 Mostly this involves shifting the Propbank pointers to match the appropriate constituents in the parse tree.
-As a result of the Treebank changes with regard to the small clauses, the frame files for certain verbs that typically take small clauses as their complements were changed as well.
+As a result of the Treebank changes with regard to small clauses, the frame files for certain verbs that typically take small clauses as their complements were changed as well.
 There are also stylistic changes with regard to how the trace chains are represented in the Propbank.
-In particular, in the previous version of the propbank, the head of a relative clause is chained together with the relative pronoun as well as the trace that is coindexed with the relative pronoun in the Treebank.
+In particular, in the previous version of the propbank, the head of a relative clause is chained together with the relative pronoun as well as the trace that is co-indexed with the relative pronoun in the Treebank.
 This chain as a whole was assigned a semantic role label.
 In the current release of the revised propbank, the trace is only chained to the relative pronoun and they are assigned an argument label.
-The semantic relation between the relative pronoun and the head of the relative clause is annotated as a separate link, LINK-SLC (for SeLectional Constraint link).
-The second stylistic change is that certain PROs in the Treebank are now annotated as LINK-PCR, for Pragmatic Coreference Link.
+The semantic relation between the relative pronoun and the head of the relative clause is that certain PROs in the Treebank are now annotated as LINK-PCR, for Pragmatic Coreference Link.

-4.5 Word Sense Notes
+3.5 English Word Sense Notes